mct814/Pipe-Mapping-Project/README.md

 I am a computer engineering senior at Tennessee Technological University.
 I am originally from Knoxville, TN and graduated from Bearden High School.

 #### Ben Ask
-*I am a computer engineering senior at Tennessee Technological University.
+I am a computer engineering senior at Tennessee Technological University.
 I am originally from Greensboro, NC and graduated from Ravenwood High School.

 #### Caleb Thorne
 I am an electrical engineering senior at Tennessee Technological University.
 I am originally from Pulaski, TN and graduated from Giles County High School.

 #### Elizabeth Russell
+I am a electrical engineering senior at Tennessee Technological University.
+I am originally from Tullahoma, TN and graduated from Family Christian Academy.